nikogura/nikogura.com/NikOguraResume.md

 If we'd made these projects open source from the start or joined one in progress, not only would they probably be further along now, but the original author (me) would likely still be engaged in supporting them.
 Headcount and available time/energy/focus for any team is always going to be limited.
 When it comes to help, sometimes you gotta take 'yes' for an answer.

-## Built an AI Bot That Automated Its Boss Out of a Job
+## Built an AI Bot That Automated Me Out of a Job

 Remember when companies hired people to stare at logs all day?
 I made a Slack bot using Claude that looks at our observability stack and figures out what's broken before the humans have finished their coffee.